akka/akka/akka-docs/src/main/paradox/typed/coexisting.md

 @scala[That adds some implicit extension methods that are added to classic and typed `ActorSystem`, `ActorContext` and `ActorRef` in both directions.]
 @java[To convert between typed and classic `ActorSystem`, `ActorContext` and `ActorRef` in both directions there are adapter methods in `akka.actor.typed.javadsl.Adapter`.]
 Note the inline comments in the example above.

-Additionally, note that the above method of using a top level classic actor is the suggested path for this type of co-existence.
-However, if you prefer to start with a typed top level actor then you can use the implicits and then call `spawn` directly from the typed system:
+This method of using a top level classic actor is the suggested path for this type of co-existence.
+However, if you prefer to start with a typed top level actor then you can use the @scala[implicit `spawn` -method]@java[`Adapter.spawn`] directly from the typed system:

 Scala
 :  @@snip [TypedWatchingClassicSpec.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/coexistence/TypedWatchingClassicSpec.scala) { #create }